versatica/tryit-jssip/README.md

 ## Notes

 * If you run this web application into your own domain, you will also need to set your own SIP/WebSocket servers.
-The SIP servers using at the public demo won't accept connections from other origins.
+The SIP servers running at the public demo won't accept connections origins other than `https://tryit.jssip.net`.

 ## Author